 Copyright: screenshot from video entitled 'Fairtrade's impact on farmers and workers'.

-4/ Climate change adaptation training
+4/ Climate emergency adaptation training

-Fairtrade promotes training on climate change mitigation for farmers.
+Fairtrade promotes training on climate crisis mitigation for farmers.
 For example, some training offers advice on switching to environmentally friendly practices, such as developing nutrient-rich soils that support healthy plants and encouraging wildlife to help control pests and diseases.

-In 2013, organic banana producers from Piura in Peru were hit by a severe outbreak of the ‘red rust thrips’ pest, believed to be triggered by climate change.
+In 2013, organic banana producers from Piura in Peru were hit by a severe outbreak of the ‘red rust thrips’ pest, believed to be triggered by the climate crisis.
 This affected 40 percent of farms and reduced exports by 30 percent.
 In partnership with a German retailer, a local university and a banana co-operative, Fairtrade implemented a project to train farmers to find solutions to the outbreak, such as increasing biodiversity and using local plants to repel the insects.
 By the end of the project, red rust thrips were under control and the amount of discarded crop was at a minimum.

 5/ Wildlife conservation projects